swyxio/ai-notes/TEXT_CHAT.md

 	-   [**Grounded QA**](https://github.com/cohere-ai/sandbox-grounded-qa)**:**  A powerful, contextualized, factual question-answering Discord bot that uses embeddings, text generation, and web search.
 	-   [**Topically**](https://github.com/cohere-ai/sandbox-topically)**:** A suite of tools that help you use the best of topic modeling to make sense of text collections (messages, articles, emails, news headlines, etc.) using large language models.
 	-   [**Toy Semantic Search**](https://github.com/cohere-ai/sandbox-toy-semantic-search)**:** A simple semantic search engine built with the Cohere API.
 The search algorithm here is fairly straightforward; it uses embeddings to find the paragraph that matches the question's representation.
 In text sources, a concrete paragraph containing the answer is most likely to produce the best results.
+- LangChain Chats
+	- https://huggingface.co/spaces/JavaFXpert/Chat-GPT-LangChain This application, developed by [James L. Weaver](https://www.linkedin.com/in/javafxpert/), demonstrates a conversational agent implemented with OpenAI GPT-3.5 and LangChain.
+When necessary, it leverages tools for complex math, searching the internet, and accessing news and weather.
+Uses talking heads from [Ex-Human](https://exh.ai/).
+For faster inference without waiting in queue, you may duplicate the space.

 ## Anthropic Claude notes